renesas-rz/rzv_ai_sdk/Q06_expiry_date_detection/readme.md

 #### Model Details

-- Tiny Yolov3 is used
+- Tiny Yolov3 is used.
+Model weights are taken from [Darknet-Yolo](https://pjreddie.com/darknet/yolo/)
+- Then the model is retrained with below mentioned dataset.

 #### Dataset